top of page

 About Rollercoaster Family Support

-Rollercoaster parent carer support service was originally set up by Wendy Minhinnett and her sister, who are both parents with lived experience and Nicola Harmer who was a CAMHS Nurse working for Tees, Esk and Wear Valley Trust.
+Rollercoaster was originally set up as a parent carer support service by Wendy Minhinnett and her sister, who are both parents with lived experience and Nicola Harmer who was a CAMHS Nurse working for Tees, Esk and Wear Valley Trust.

 Where is Rollercoaster now

-Wendy is continuing to share her experience, passion and creativity by working with individuals and organisations who are passionate about family involvement and engagement in children and young people’s mental health.
+Rollercoaster has continued to evolve by providing services and projects centred on lived experience.
+Wendy is continuing to share her experience, passion and creativity by working with individuals and organisations who are passionate about culture change in mental health care.

 cup of tea with speech bubble